connelhooley/AkkaTestingHelpers/README.md

 # AkkaTestingHelpers
-This NuGet packages offers helper classes for both unit testing and integration testing in Akka.NET.
+This NuGet package offers helper classes for both unit testing and integration testing with Akka.NET.

 > Install-Package ConnelHooley.AkkaTestingHelpers

 > dotnet add package ConnelHooley.AkkaTestingHelpers

 > paket add ConnelHooley.AkkaTestingHelpers

+For a detailed explanation as to why I created the package, along with some explained examples, see my [blog post](http://connelhooley.uk/blog/2017/09/30/introducing-akka-testing-helpers-di).

 ## Unit testing
 The `UnitTestFramework` class in the package allows you to test an Actor in full isolation.
 The framework creates the actor to be tested (referred to by the framework as SUT: System Under Test) with a `TestProbe` as its parent.
 It also replaces its children with `TestProbe` objects.